Breast Lift Sarasota

 The Breast Lift Procedure:

-The procedure will be performed at the state-of-the-art Lakewood Ranch Medical Center; taking between one and two hours under general anesthesia.
+The procedure will take between one and two hours under general anesthesia.
 The surgeon begins with a periareola and inverted T incision, running horizontally along the natural crease, underneath the breast.
 From this incision, excess skin, tissue, and muscle can be removed.
 If needed, a breast implant can be placed at this time.
 The skin and muscles of the chest will then be lifted to a higher position on the body.
 When needed, the areola and nipple can be adjusted in size, as well.
 Once the breasts are in place, the nipple will be placed in a position proportionate to the breasts.
 Finally, the incisions are sutured closed.

 Breast Lift Recovery: